openscm/pymagicc/README.md

 ### Create a new scenario

-Pymagicc uses Pandas DataFrames or Panels to represent scenarios.
-Panels are used for scenarios with multiple regions.
+Pymagicc uses Pandas DataFrames to represent scenarios.
+Dictionaries are used for scenarios with multiple regions.

 ```python